How Kyle Helps Clients

 Kyle D. Black focuses his practice on business and commercial litigation.
 Kyle represents clients in a variety of complex commercial litigation disputes in federal and state court, including insurance coverage disputes, construction-related litigation, and securities class-action litigation.
 Kyle also has experience litigating cases before Administrative Law Judges and preparing appellate briefs before administrative appeal boards and the Commonwealth Court of Pennsylvania.

 Kyle also counsels clients on best practices in data privacy and cybersecurity.
-He is a certified information privacy professional of U.S. privacy laws (CIPP/US) and European privacy laws (CIPP/E) and is recognized by the International Association of Privacy Professionals.
+He is a Certified Information Privacy Professional in U.S. privacy laws (CIPP/US) and European privacy laws (CIPP/E) and is also a Certified Information Privacy Manager (CIPM) recognized by the International Association of Privacy Professionals.
 Kyle helps clients maintain compliance with various state, federal, and international security standards, including the General Data Protection Regulation.
 Kyle helps clients plan ahead for data security incidents by preparing written information security programs and incident response plans.
 He also assists clients in responding to data security incidents by deploying forensics and consumer remediation services, and also by advising clients on HIPAA and state law regarding security breach notification requirements.

 Recent commercial litigation projects and recognition include:

-- Recognized in Best Lawyers: Ones to Watch in America® list in commercial litigation for 2020.
+- Recognized in Best Lawyers: Ones to Watch in America® list in commercial litigation for 2020 and 2022.

 - Successfully recovered property-owner’s property sold at an upset tax sale.